 Remember: Calling an exterminator to handle an emergency pest problem is going to cost much more than preventative quarterly pest control services.

 Quarterly pest control services are warrantied for a reason.
 They are extremely effective at preventing insects and other pests from invading your home.
 Depending on the company you work with and the type of services they provide, you may even be protected against rodents.

-Along with these prevention benefits, you will not have to repair damage to your home caused by infestations, and you will not be exposed to the health issues and diseases that pests can bring into your home.
+Along with these prevention benefits, you will not have to repair damage to your home caused by infestations.
+You also won’t be exposed to the health issues and diseases that pests can bring into your home.

-There are a few disadvantages, but considering the benefits, they are fairly minimal, and not unexpected.
+There are a few disadvantages to these services, but considering the benefits, they are minimal, and not unexpected.

-According to A Bee and Pest Pro, the cost of quarterly pest control services typically ranges between $110 and $310 per quarter.
-This will depend on the company you work with, the area you are located, and the size of your home.
-If you have a preexisting pest issue, that will likely incur another fee.
+According to Home Advisor, the cost of quarterly pest control services typically ranges between $112 and $261 per quarter, averaging about $176.
+This will depend on the company you work with, the area you are located in, and the size of your home.
+If you have a preexisting pest issue, that will likely incur additional fees.

-The cost isn’t much considering what the cost of damage to your home would be if you developed an infestation, but it can be seen as an added cost if you do not have an issue with insects.
+The cost isn’t much considering what the cost of damage to your home will be if you developed an infestation.
+But it can be seen as an added cost if you don’t have an issue with insects.

 Most pest control companies use chemical insecticides and pesticides to deal with pests and to prevent infestations.
 If you are sensitive to such things or if you just don’t want to use chemicals to prevent insect infestations, then these methods are not for you.